-Reproductive Endocrinology and Infertility Fellowship Program Website Assessment implications of these shortcomings for prospective applicants, we sought to assess the comprehensiveness of REI fellowship program websites in Canada and the United States.
+Reproductive Endocrinology and Infertility Fellowship Program Website Assessment

+Mehr Jain University of Ottawa, Julia Rodrigues University of Ottawa Background/Purpose: Given the importance of online resources and the implications of these shortcomings for prospective applicants, we sought to assess the comprehensiveness of REI fellowship program websites in Canada and the United States.
 If the need is identified, improvement in the content of information on REI fellowship programs websites would allow prospective applicants to obtain accurate information in a more efficient manner.